 She has appeared on WEtv, E!
 Entertainment Network, Food Network UK, Style Network, Duff Goldman’s new series “Duff till Dawn” and has won the Food Network’s “Cake Wars.”
-The list of magazines and industry-leading tradeshows Reva’s work has been featured in is extensive.
+Reva has been features in an extensive list of magazines and industry-leading tradeshows.

-Reva’s never-ending pursuit of excellence has led her to tackle new challenges that include expanding her operations to the East coast, developing a book and sharing her decades of insights and knowledge on the craft of baking through teaching.
+Reva’s never-ending pursuit of excellence has led her to tackle new challenges that include expanding her operations to the East coast, developing a book and sharing her decades of insights and knowledge by teaching the craft of baking.

-In 2013, For Wineauxs Only was created passionately for the love and enjoyment of food and wine specializing in private wine tastings, wine dinners, education and food & wine pairing experiences.
-Other endeavors include Chef Instructor with Vino Venue/The Atlanta Wine School conducting Cooking Classes, Cooking Competitions and Private Events as well as Food & Wine Contributor for Distinguished Gents Magazine.
+In 2013, Paula created For Wineauxs Only through her passion for the love and enjoyment of food and wine.
+For Wineauxs Only, specializes in private wine tastings, wine dinners, education and food and wine pairing experiences.
+Chef Paula is also Chef/Co-Owner of The Bistro, a delightful lunch café in Olde Town Conyers, Georgia.
+Her other endeavors include Chef Instructor with Vino Venue/The Atlanta Wine School conducting cooking classes, cooking competitions and private events.

-During this time, Lil’ Bit of Heaven Cupcakes grew into one of the most successful Bakeries in WV.
-In April of 2016 Lil’ Bit of Heaven Cupcakes moved into a beautiful historic brick and mortar bakery on Main Street in St. Albans.
-In the last ten months over 10,000 happy customers have entered Lil’ Bit of Heaven Cupcakes to enjoy Gourmet Cupcakes, Heavenwiches (Gourmet Cookie Sandwiches) homemade pepperoni rolls, scones, cakes, cheesecakes and more.
-Each of their pastries is freshly baked with only the finest ingredients, because life is too short for crappy food!
+Lil’ Bit of Heaven Cupcakes has grown into one of the most successful bakeries in WV and in 2016, Lil’ Bit of Heaven Cupcakes moved into a beautiful historic brick and mortar bakery on Main Street in St. Albans.
+In the last ten months over 10,000 happy customers have enjoyed Gourmet Cupcakes, Heavenwiches (Gourmet Cookie Sandwiches) homemade pepperoni rolls, scones, cakes, cheesecakes and more.

 Griffin Bufkin, proprietor of coastal Georgia smoke joint Southern Soul Barbeque, grew up on St. Simons Island, where he is a third generation Islander and passionate curator of some of the Southeast’s best barbeque.
 He spent his college and post-graduate years in the fields of design, photography and video production, followed by a long career in the music business, running several local venues and working as a talent booker and manager.